mux-mux/blog/README.md

 //TODO Inside `layout.js` file we have a hardcoded `light` theme.
 Our goal is to implement theme toggle feature that switches themes when clicking on the Sun/Moon icon<br />
 **Ok:** The `Dark Mode` lesson was helpful.

+## 8 - Implement RSS feed functionality

+//TODO use the `prebuild` script and the npm `rss` package to generate an RSS feed.
+Also, utilize `getBlogPostList` to retrieve the list of blog posts<br />

+**Problem:** "Cannot use import statement outside a module" error.
+Adding `"type": "module"` leads to multiple other errors<br />